substrait-io/substrait-cpp/README.md

 ### Setting up on Linux (Ubuntu 20.04 or later)

-Once you have checked out substrait-cpp, you can setup and build like so:
+Once you have checked out substrait-cpp, you can set up and build like so:

 ```shell
 $ ./scripts/setup-ubuntu.sh
 $ make
 ```

+### Coding style
+Basically the coding style is based on Google C++ Style, but there are some naming style changed:
+- Function case style change to 'camelBack'
+- Variable case style change to 'camelBack'
+- Class Member case style change to 'camelBack' with '_' as suffix

+For more detail information please refer to .clang-tidy under root directory.

+You can run `make format` script to formatting source code and run `make tidy` to checking coding style, and run `make tidy-fix`to fix the coding style automatically.

 ## License